-I received the following message last week about my empty nest list from a reader in response to my post, When Strangers Count Our Kids and Ask If We’re Done and decided to share it here:
+I received the following message last week about my empty nest list from a reader in response to my post, When Strangers Count Our Kids and Ask If We’re Done, and I decided to share it here:

 I am 45 with 10 children, my youngest is 2, and tears come to my eyes when I think that we might not be blessed with any more.
 I LOVE the idea of an empty nest list, the trouble is, I can’t imagine what kinds of things to put on it!
 Mind sharing?

 Blessings to you!

 I’m right there with you in the tears department, as you undoubtedly noticed at the end of that interview.